pepegar/hammock/docs/src/main/tut/index.md

 ## Modules

-There are already some companion modules implemented to make the experience of use a breeze.
+There are already some companion modules implemented to ease the experience of using hammock.

 ```
 "io.pepegar" %% "hammock-circe" % "0.1-SNAPSHOT"